Massive open online course: Sustainable development goals

 MOOCs can be seen as a form of open education offered for free through online platforms.
 The (initial) philosophy of MOOCs is to open up quality higher education to a wider audience.
 As such, MOOCs are an important tool to achieve goal 4 of the 2030 Agenda for Sustainable Development.

 Offers a flexible learning schedule

 Certain lectures, videos, and tests through MOOCs can be accessed at any time compared to scheduled class times.
 By allowing learners to complete their coursework in their own time, this provides flexibility to learners based on their own personal schedules.

 Online collaboration

 The learning environments of MOOCs make it easier for learners across the globe to work together on common goals.
 Instead of having to physically meet one another, online collaboration creates partnerships among learners.
 While time zones may have an effect on the hours that learners communicate, projects, assignments, and more can be completed to incorporate the skills and resources that different learners offer no matter where they are located.
 Distance and collaboration can benefit learners who may have struggled with traditionally more individual learning goals, including learning how to write.

 Challenges and criticisms

-The MOOC Guide suggests six possible challenges for cMOOCs: